IUSCA/health-disparities-web/docs/variantXplorer/architectural_notes.md

-# Problem: Variant Search with dervied features is slow
+# Problem: Variant Search with derived features is slow

 derived features are columns that are not part of the original data but are computed from the original data.
 For example, the derived feature could be the number of allele counts in at a genomic site for a given population.